S1D1T1/image-presets/README.md

 Built for Speed

+## Using a Preset ##
+To select a preset from this library as a starting point ... additional tools may be needed : ) A quick way is to import a sample image, if your tool can read its metadata.
+Many tools have a way to paste in json parameters.

 ## Standardization ##
 Sample Images could use a standard prompt, or small set of prompts, with set seed value.
 This would better illustrate the characteristics of a given preset.
+Let's see what evolves.

 ## Contributing ##
+Please submit your "starter config".
 Sample images encouraged.
 Must include metadata.

 [more info to come]